andymeneely/project-timber-wolf/rules/RULES.md

 **Escape Moves**.
 Declare the number of Escape Moves you will take to an exit.
 Escape Moves are not the same as ➜.
 Instead:

-  * Ignore Planning tokens (Escape Moves do not need prior planning).
+  * Ignore Planning tokens (Escape Moves need no planning)
   * Locked tiles are impassable by Escape Moves
-  * You may Exiting an Unsubdued Guard for one extra Escape Move per guard.
+  * You may Exit an Unsubdued Guard for one extra Escape Move per guard.
   * Cameras have no effect during Escape.
   * Each leftover 💡 you have may be used for 1 Escape Move.